insys-icom/M3_Container/doc/Directories_and_files.md

 gets build.

 ./rootfs_skeleton
-> The base files of a containers rootfs are stored here.
-These files always get copied in a final container.
+> Files stored here are copied to the containers root file system when they are mentioned in a rootfs_list.txt file.

 ./rootfs_staging
 > Build scripts of Open Source or closed sourced projects should install the compiled files here in